-We may not receive the necessary de novo classification grant for our BT-001 digital therapeutic or clearances for future expanded indications of our BT-001 digital therapeutic product candidate, and failure to timely obtain these regulatory authorizations would adversely affect our ability to grow our business.
+We may not receive the necessary de novo classification grant for our BT-001 digital therapeutic or clearances for future expanded indications of our BT-001 digital therapeutic product candidate, and failure to timely obtain these regulatory authorizations would adversely affect our ability to grow our business

 Our strategy is dependent on the initial de novo classification by FDA of our BT-001 digital therapeutic granting its ability for marketing in the United States.
-In the United States, before we can market a new medical device, or a new use of, new claim for or significant modification to an existing products, we must first receive either clearance under Section 510(k) of the Federal Food, Drug, and Cosmetic Act ("FD&C Act"), or grant under the de novo classification process added under the Food and Drug Administration Modernization Act of 1997 ("FDAMA"), or premarket approval application ("PMA"), from the FDA, unless an exemption applies.
+In the United States, before we can market a new medical device, or a new use of, new claim for or significant modification to an existing products, we must first receive either clearance under Section 510(k) of the FD&C Act, or grant under the de novo classification process added under the FDAMA, or PMA, from the FDA, unless an exemption applies.